 Natural Resources and Ecosystem Management Track Specific Learning Goals:

 Where/How are Program Learning Goals Achieved

-The ecology, evolution, and natural resources curriculum is quite broad, since it provides an understanding of how natural living systems function and evolve, and how organisms can be managed to conserve biodiversity while providing benefits to people.
-Students are guided to pursue course work that prepares them for their chosen career paths in resource management, conservation of natural resources, and/or the ecology and evolution of natural systems.
+The general EENR track is quite broad, since it provides an understanding of how natural living systems function and evolve, and how organisms can be managed to conserve biodiversity while providing benefits to people.
+Within this track, students are guided to pursue course work that prepares them for their chosen career paths in resource management, conservation of natural resources, and/or the ecology and evolution of natural systems.
 As such, the exact combination of courses will differ from student to student.
 However, successful completion of the 9 required core courses will ensure all learning goals are met.
 The department website clearly lists our major requirements, courses (color coded by semester), and certificates.
 See courses sorted by Departmental Learning Goal.

 How are Program Learning Goals Assessed?

 The assessment of outcomes within the Department of Ecology, Evolution, and Natural Resources is evaluated directly by individual faculty within the classes that they teach using direct measures from projects and examinations and indirectly through course evaluations.
 Every course in our curriculum now has a syllabus and course description, and all of the courses now have explicit learning goals associated with them.
 The most popular tool employed by our faculty is the use of formative assessment, whereby students are iteratively provided feedback to advance learning gains.